Last Updated: March, 2015

-Agriculture is the mainstay of the Indian economy, providing employment to 52 per cent of its workforce.
+Agriculture is the mainstay of the Indian economy, providing employment to over 50 per cent of its workforce and also contributes around 15 per cent to the country’s GDP.
 The agriculture and food processing sector plays an instrumental role in augmenting the growth of the economy, as it is an important source of raw material for the industrial sector.

-India's agrarian culture and varied regional climate have made a significant contribution to the global food basket.
+The agrarian culture and varied regional climate in India have made a significant contribution to the global food basket.
 Indian curries, mangoes, snacks and spices are known for their excellent quality worldwide.
-Globally, India holds the top position in the following food segments:
+Owing to advancements in technology in the agriculture and food industry, India holds the second rank in food production.
+The country also holds the top position in the following food segments: